shichao-an/notes/docs/gopl/ch5.md

 func Sin(x float64) float64 // implemented in assembly language
 ```

 ### Recursion

+Functions may be recursive, which means they may call themselves, either directly or indirectly.

+The example program below uses a non-standard package, [`golang.org/x/net/html`](https://godoc.org/golang.org/x/net/html), which provides an HTML parser.
+The `golang.org/x/...` repositories hold packages designed and maintained by the Go team for applications such as networking, internationalized text processing, mobile platforms, image manipulation, cryptography, and developer tools.
+These packages are not in the standard library because they're still under development or rarely needed by the majority of Go programmers.

 ### Multiple Return Values
 ### Errors
 ### Function Values